wattanunteeratanapong/Rainbow-Six-Siege-Alpha-Pack-Simulation/README.md

 win (+3.0%)
 loss (+2.5%)<br />

-And if you win, you get to spin a lottery.
+And if you win, you get to spin a lottery